Depth of field is one tool you should be using to make your images more powerful and interesting.

 You can use it to put the background, the middle ground or the foreground in focus.
 The choice is yours.

-A small aperture such as f/1.2 while photographing a face can put the eyes in focus, but keep the nose and ears blurry.
+A small aperture such as f/1.2 can put the eyes in focus, but keep the nose and ears blurry.

 Using the same f/stop, you can focus on the nose, which will blur the eyes.

 Moving farther away from a subject will make your depth of field photography wider.
-Moving closer will make it shallower.
+Moving closer to your subject will make it shallower.

 The background and the foreground effectively become closer.
 This is when compared to the distance between you and the subject.

 A shallow depth of field comes from using a large aperture.
-Anything between f/1.4 and f/4 will give you a shallow depth of field.
+Anything between f/1.4 and f/4 will give you a shallow depth of field photography.

-You can even use depth of field in your photography to single out a point of interest in an otherwise busy scene.
+You can even use depth of field photography to single out a point of interest.
+This is especially helpful in an otherwise busy scene.

-With an aperture of f/5.6, you create images of a medium depth of field.
+With an aperture setting of f/5.6, you create images of a medium depth of field.

 Here, you can make out the detail of the whole body as well as some of the background.

-Where there is a ‘depth‘ to the photo, it’s important to consider the aperture before taking the photo.
+Where there is a ‘depth‘ to the photo, it’s important to consider the aperture setting before taking the photo.
 This makes the scene feel more realistic and life-like.

 You’ll want to keep as much of the subject in focus as possible.

-You can create a wide depth of field using a small aperture.
+You can create a deep or wide depth of field using a smaller aperture.
 Anything between f/8 and f/22 would be giving you a wide DoF.

 This is how you would capture a scene where both the foreground and background are interesting.